Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Abstract
 ========

-A standard interface for verified credential registries.
+A standard interface for verifiable credential (VC) registries.
-The interface provides entrypoints for managing credentials (register, update, revoke), querying credential status and data.
+A registry keeps track of public VC data and manages the VC lifecycle.
-The interface also includes entrypoints for managing of public keys for the issuer and revocation authorities
+The interface provides functionality for the following roles of users:

+- *credential issuers* can register and revoke credentials;
+- *credential holders* can revoke holder-revocable credentials by signing a revocation message;
+- *verifiers* can query credential status and data that are used to check a verifiable presentation requested from a holder;
+- *revocation authorities* can revoke credentials by signing a revocation message.

 Specification
 =============